boredabdel/istio-workshop-gcp/Readme.md

 ## 4. Policy

 ### 1. Rate limiting
-Rate limiting is generally put in place as a defensive measure for services.
+Rate limiting is generally put in place as a defense measure for services.
 Shared services need to protect themselves from excessive use (whether intended or unintended) to maintain service availability.

 #### Global rate limiting
 There is no native support yet for rate limiting in the Istio API.
 Thus, we will be using the [Envoy rate limit service](https://github.com/envoyproxy/ratelimit), which is is a Go/gRPC service designed to enable generic rate limit scenarios from different types of applications.